 • Encryption.
 Match up reliable tunneling protocols with the most advanced encryption.
 NordLayer offers military-grade AES-256 encryption as standard.
 Of the main types of encryption this is currently the gold standard and is almost impossible to crack.

 • Zero logs.
-Low-quality VPNs have been accused of logging client data.
+Low-quality solutions have been accused of logging client data.
 This data can then be used in marketing or sold to the highest bidder.
 Check privacy statements closely and opt for a VPN provider with a track record of keeping client data safe.

 • Data limitations.
-Providers may restrict client data allowances to manage server loads.
+Providers may restrict client data allowances to manage VPN server loads.
 Avoid services that choke VPN connection speeds or limit internet traffic.
 This is common among cheaper VPN providers that maintain few servers.

 • Connection speeds.
 Businesses demand high-speed networking, and VPN usage should not compromise this.
 Before signing up, check online VPN connection speed comparisons.
 And take advantage of trial periods to ensure actual speeds match those promised in marketing materials.